The Public Theater: Astor Library Building

 In 1920, the Hebrew Immigrant Aid Society purchased the building.
 By 1965, it was in disuse and faced demolition.
 The Public Theater, then the New York Shakespeare Festival, persuaded the city to purchase it for use as a theater.
-It was converted for theater use by Giorgio Cavaglieri between 1967 and 1976.
+It was converted for theater use by Giorgio Cavaglieri.
 The building is a New York City Landmark, designated in 1965.
-It was one of the first buildings to be recognized as such by the newly formed Landmarks Preservation Commission of New York City.

-In 2009, the Public began its "Going Public" campaign to raise funds for a major renovation of the historic building.
-Groundbreaking for the $35 million renovation occurred on March 9, 2010, with notables such as Liev Schreiber and Philip Seymour Hoffman in attendance.
-Plans included a renovation of Joe's Pub; the Pub went on a three-month hiatus during the summer of 2011 to allow for construction.
-The building re-opened on October 4, 2012, after a renovation designed by Ennead Architects costing $40 million.
+It was extensively renovated between 2010 and 2012.

 Public Works productions

 In 2013, the Public launched Public Works, which brings together diverse groups of people throughout the five boroughs of New York City to watch theater, participate in theatrical workshops, and perform in one full-scale Public Works production alongside professional actors at Shakespeare in the Park.
 Past Public Works productions include The Tempest, The Winter's Tale, and The Odyssey.
 Two productions, Shaina Taub's adaptations of Twelfth Night and As You Like It, were later remounted as full Shakespeare in the Park productions in 2018 and 2022, respectively.